LIDW24 – Quinn Emanuel A Judicious look at AI

 Potential Regulation of AI Use in Arbitrator Identification and Selection

-The drafting of legal submissions and arbitral awards are not the only areas where AI-powered tools may be integrated into an international disputes practice.
-AI-powered tools may also play a role in identifying and shortlisting arbitrators.
-This application carries potential implications for diversity and fairness in arbitrator selection.
 Typically, neither parties nor institutions must disclose their reasons for appointing particular arbitrators or the process they undertook to shortlist candidates.
 However, disclosure may be relevant where AI-powered tools are used to identify and potentially select arbitrators, given the biases and risks inherent in AI training tools and datasets.

-Indeed, there are relevant parallels between the arbitrator selection process and general recruitment procesess, as both involve evaluating and selecting candidates for specific roles.
+Indeed, there are relevant parallels between the arbitrator selection process and general recruitment processes, as both involve evaluating and selecting candidates for specific roles.
 Legislative steps, such as New York City Local Law 144 (New York Law 144), regulate the use of AI-powered tools in recruitment, highlighting the importance of transparency and accountability in AI-assisted candidate selection processes.
-New York Law 144 requires Automated Employment Decision Tools (AEDT) to undergo annual bias audits to ensure fairness and transparency.
-Similarly, the European Union’s concerns, as expressed by the Permanent Representatives Committee, underscore the need for careful regulation of AI in selection processes to protect individuals’ career prospects.
-While audits of AI databases and algorithms can help identify and rectify any inadvertent biases, completely eliminating diversity-related biases remains a significant challenge.
-For instance, Google’s recent efforts to subvert racial and gender stereotypes in its Gemini bot encountered backlash, illustrating the complexity of addressing biases without introducing new issues.

 Conclusion

-Integrating Generative AI-powered tools into the work of litigation and arbitration teams has prompted new conversations on regulatory measures, including disclosure and certification requirements, to ensure their ethical and fair application.
 The SVAMC Draft Guidelines, the AAA-ICDR Principles, and the MIT Principles each present exemplar frameworks for the responsible use of Generative AI-powered tools, emphasising transparency, accountability, and ethical standards.
 Moreover, various jurisdictions have adopted different approaches to disclosure or certification requirements, thereby demonstrating a range of policy-driven priorities.
-However, collectively, these recent developments signal a critical juncture in the legal profession’s engagement with Generative AI, stressing the need for adaptable, forward-looking regulatory frameworks that uphold the integrity and fairness of legal processes.

 *The opinions and insights presented in this post solely represent the authors’ views.
 They are not endorsed by or reflective of the policies or positions of their affiliated firms or organisations.